 File Form 709 to report any taxable gifts made by the deceased person

 The personal representative must report the deceased person’s taxable gifts using Form 709, including prior-year unfiled returns.
 Most gifts should not result in actual gift tax liability owed, but a decedent who made taxable gifts will have a lower exclusion available to his or her estate.
-This is because estate and gift tax exclusion amounts are tied together; lifetime taxable gifts are not taxed to the extent of the exclusion amount ($5.49 million in 2017), but they are applied against the limit.
+This is because estate and gift tax exclusion amounts are tied together; lifetime taxable gifts are not taxed to the extent of the exclusion amount, which is the same as the estate tax exclusion and listed in the Form 709 instructions), but they are applied against the limit.
 The more taxable gifts given by a decedent, the lower the estate income exclusion.

 In Part 3 of this series, we will discuss what types of income are reported on Form 1041, and how to determine when the estate can terminate.
 We will also cover the tax consequences for estate beneficiaries who receive inherited assets and income from those assets.